bujojo16/obfuskey/README.md

 ## Table of content
 1. How to use
 2. How it works
-- a.
-Offsetting algorythm
+2.a Offsetting algorythm
-- b.
-Obfuscation multiplier
+2.b Security and obfuscation multiplier
 3. Passwords

 ## 1. How to use